sherlockblaze/blog/source/_posts/unix/concepts/Process-Environment.md

 **`argc`**: The number of command-line arguments **`argv`**: An array of pointers to the arguments

 And when C program is executed by the kernel -- by one of the `exec` functions -- a special start-up routine is called before the `main` function is called.
-And we metioned in [this blog](https://sherlockblaze.com/2019/02/26/linux/how-linux-works/TheBigPictureOfLinux/#System-calls-and-Support). **The executable program file specifies this routine as the starting address for the program**; this is set up by the link editor when it is invoked by the C compiler.
+And we mentioned in [this blog](https://sherlockblaze.com/2019/02/26/linux/how-linux-works/TheBigPictureOfLinux/#System-calls-and-Support). **The executable program file specifies this routine as the starting address for the program**; this is set up by the link editor when it is invoked by the C compiler.
 This start-up routine takes from the kernel -- the command-line arguments and the environment.

-### How many ways the proces to terminate?
+### How many ways the process to terminate?

-There're eight ways for a process to terminate.
+There are eight ways for a process to terminate.
 Normal termination occurs in five ways:

 - Return from `main`
 - Calling `exit`